-Byte Offset Number Scaling Name Unit Description Format 8 U1 - svNumbering - Configures the display of satellites that do not have an NMEA-defined value.
-Note: this does not apply to satellites with an unknown ID.
-0: Strict - Satellites are not output 1: Extended - Use proprietary numbering (see Satellite numbering) 9 U1 - mainTalkerId - By default the main Talker ID (i.e. the Talker ID used for all messages other than GSV) is determined by the GNSS assignment of the receiver's channels (see UBX-CFG-GNSS).
+Byte Offset Number Scaling Name Unit Description Format 9 U1 - mainTalkerId By default the main Talker ID (i.e. the Talker ID used for all messages other than GSV) is determined by the GNSS assignment of the receiver's channels (see UBX-CFG-GNSS).
 This field enables the main Talker ID to be overridden.
-0: Main Talker ID is not overridden 1: Set main Talker ID to 'GP' 2: Set main Talker ID to 'GL' 3: Set main Talker ID to 'GA' 5: Set main Talker ID to 'GA' 5: Set main Talker ID to 'GB' 10 U1 - gsvTalkerId - By default the Talker ID for GSV messages is GNSS specific (as defined by NMEA).
+O: Main Talker ID is not overridden 1: Set main Talker ID to 'GP' 2: Set main Talker ID to 'GN' 4: Set main Talker ID to 'GA' 5: Set main Talker ID to 'GB' 10 U1 - gsvTalkerId - By default the Talker ID for GSV messages is GNSS specific (as defined by NMEA).
 This field enables the GSV Talker ID to be overridden.
 0: Use GNSS specific Talker ID (as defined by NMEA) 1: Use the main Talker ID 11 U1 - version - Message version (set to 0 for this version)